stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/super-administration-parameters.md

 3. Click (delete icon) for the parameter to delete.

 ::: danger
-If the parameter is already filled for one item it is impossible to delete it.
+If the parameter is already filled for one record it is impossible to delete it.
 :::

 ## Edit global parameter